Table Of Contents

 - Change Log

-The New Zenler is moving to a shiny new platform (at the time of this writing), where we decided to FluxCD as our Continuous Delivery tool.
-The otherday, one of our developers reported that FluxCD suddenly stopped pulling the latest image from ECR.
-When I checked, I saw this error in the log:
+The New Zenler is moving to a shiny new platform (at the time of this writing), where we decided to use FluxCD as our Continuous Delivery tool.
+The otherday, one of our developers reported that FluxCD suddenly stopped pulling the latest image from ECR and when I checked, I saw this error in the log:

 failed to configure authentication options: operation error ECR: GetAuthorizationToken, get identity: get credentials: failed to refresh cached credentials, no EC2 IMDS role found, operation error ec2imds: GetMetadata, canceled, context deadline exceeded

 As I was already using IRSA for CNI, CSI etc. I thought this is a great oppurtunity to move Flux from using IMDS to IRSA as well.
-This is
+This document captures my journey from the thought to the finishing-line, the issues I exprienced and how did I solve those to achieve the end goal.

 🎯 Goal

-The diagram above shows how Bitbucket, FluxCD controllers, and AWS ECR interact:
+The diagram below shows how Bitbucket, FluxCD controllers, and AWS ECR interact: Bitbucket syncs manifests to Flux controllers, which pull images securely from ECR using IRSA

 | Component | Description |